nylas/nylas-java/UPGRADE.md

 ```

 ## Making Requests to the Nylas API

-Your `NylasClient` object is what you use to make requests to the Nylas API.
+You use the `NylasClient` object to make requests to the Nylas API.
 The SDK is organized into different resources, each of which has methods to make requests to the API.
-Each resource is available through the `NylasClient` object configured with you API key.
+Each resource is available using the `NylasClient` object configured with your API key.

 For example, to get a list of calendars, you can use the following code: